michael-aguilar-web/michaelsite-v3/apex/fundamentals/damage-delta.md

 ### positioning

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;positioning is what I consider to be the most important skill involved in maximizing your damage delta.
+positioning is what I consider to be the most important skill involved in maximizing your damage delta.
 Positioning in a fight encompasses 2 main things: how well can you **control space**, and how well can you **utilize cover**.

 **_controlling [[space]]:_**
 - [↑ / ↓] are you constantly fighting to take more space from your opponents or are you sitting still and waiting for your opponent to make a move?